 • select Value: and specify 3 on the Old Value side of the dialogue box, and specify 2 on the New Value side of the dialogue box, then press Add

-• select Range, value through HIGHEST: and specify 4 on the Old Value side of the dialogue box, and specify 3 on the New Value side of the dialogue box, then press Add
+• select All other values and specify 3 on the New Value side of the dialogue box, then press Add

 • click Continue